Test Code MISC2MAYO7AC4 7AC4, Bile Acid Synthesis, Serum

 Patient Preparation:

-1. Patient must be fasting for at least 12 hours; fasting morning specimen is preferred.
+1. Patient must fast for at least 12 hours prior to collection; fasting morning specimen is preferred.

-2. Patient should not be taking bile acid sequestrants or statins.
+2. Patient should not be taking bile acid sequestrants for 24 hours prior to collection or statins for 5 days prior to collection.

 Collection Container/Tube: